chrisnoonan98675/site/xl-release/how-to/remote-completion-plugin.markdown

 ## Limitations

 ### Reassigning
+When a Remote completion task has been started, the users that are assigned to the task will receive an email with a request to remotely complete or fail a task.
-When a remote completion task is assigned to a user or a team and the task is in progress, the only way to re-assign a user or team is to fail and retry the task after you reassigned a new user or team.
+In case you want to re-assign a new user or team and want to make sure that they receive a new email with a remote completion request, you have to fail and restart the task after you reassigned a new user or team.

 ## Supported mail clients
 - MacOS > Mail, Thunderbird